venkatraj/js-notes/Part 1/07. Object properties and configuration/7.1 Property flags and descriptors/Property flags and descriptors.md

 ```

-## No redefining of configurable property flat
+## No redefining of configurable property flag

 ```js